techstartucalgary/Docs/src/projects/readme/README.md

 1. **Slogan**:
    A short, catchy phrase,
-   summarizing what the project do and its most hot features.
+   summarizing what the project does and its most hot features.

    This is an example from the [FastAPI](https://github.com/tiangolo/fastapi)